We only have the past – and we have the future.

 I note again: “All Or Nothing” behavior is NOT effective adult behavior.
 It is toddler behavior.
 It is adolescent behavior.
 It is dysfunctional behavior.

-The next generation and the next generation of people in law enforcement will most likely be people who are attracted to future attitudes and methodologies in which balanced, community-based, community-supported public safety services will be delivered.
+The next generation and the next generation of people in enforcement and peace keeping will most likely be people who are attracted to future attitudes and methodologies in which a seamless system of balanced, community-based, community-supported public safety services will be delivered.

-They’re not going to be attracted to the industry because 90% of your recruiting videos show nothing but masked officers in SWAT gear brandishing firearms pushing their way into buildings.
-They’re going to be attracted to those agencies who show they are making a positive difference in people’s lives.
+The next generations are not likely to be attracted to the industry merely because 90% of your recruiting videos show little else about your organization than masked officers in tactical gear brandishing firearms pushing their way into buildings.
+They’re going to be attracted to those agencies that also show they are investing much of their time making a positive difference in people’s lives.

 They’re not going to be attracted to the industry solely because existing voices from law enforcement claim they’re “under attack.”
-They’re going to be attracted to those agencies that show they are ever-reaching out to create informed ambassadors among citizens and visitors.
+They’re going to be attracted to those agencies that also show they are community builders, that there is no such thing as a ‘non-marketing employee’ and are ever-reaching out to create informed ambassadors among citizens and visitors.

-They’re not going to be attracted to mere light-bars-hand-cuffs and defensive tactics “crime fightin'” … they’re going to be attracted to agencies that are focused upon and dedicated to engaging the community in true problem-solving.
+They’re not likely to be attracted merely to photos and videos and brochures showing light-bars-hand-cuffs and defensive tactics “crime fightin'” … they’re going to be attracted to agencies that are also focused upon and dedicated to engaging the community in meaningful education and true problem-solving – not as adjunct “projects” but as part of the fabric of the industry’s culture.

 Healthcare … Fire … Banking … Public Education … all were forced to change.
 Some organizations within those industries did well; others vanished.
 None of them have it right quite yet, but, their true, effective, inspirational leaders are willing to put the old ways behind them and define a new future.